 This screen grab from Neil shows my QRSS3 signal sending 'R R 5NN E'.
 The 'E' is used as a faster way of sending 'K'.

 Neil's grab of John sending his full call during his QSO with Utah

 Canadians On 2200m - Historical Notes

 The following information, although now somewhat dated, will provide some idea of the activities undertaken during the '2200m Experimental Licensing Program' which ran for several years preceeding WRC-07.
-As an amateur interested in getting-on the 2200m band, hopefully you will find the information both helpful and inspirational!
+As an amateur interested in getting-on either of our two LF bands, hopefully you will find the information both helpful and inspirational!

 Over the next few months, as various new stations populate the band, this information will be phased-out and updated with 'recent activity' news, notes and pictures.
-If you are building for 2200m, please send along pictures of your equipment and antenna systems for inclusion as well as to inspire others.
+If you are building for LF, please send along pictures of your equipment and antenna systems for inclusion as well as to inspire others.
 The more interest we can all generate, the more on-air activity will result!
-You will find all of the links below to be up-to-date and extremely helpful and, if you are thinking of getting started on 2200m, be sure to visit VE7TIL's website for some important things to consider before putting a signal on the air.
+You will find all of the links below to be up-to-date and extremely helpful if you are thinking of getting started on LF.

 VE3OT - Mitch Powell in London, Ontario.
 Presently running beacon "MP" in QRSS mode 24/7 on 137.780 kHz.
 Mitch is being heard well in the eastern/south-eastern USA as well as out west.
 Mitch has recently (Feb '06) fired up his GØMRF amplifier into a large loop and was reported in Europe.